Understanding What is Happening

 What to Have on Hand

 It is important to talk to your daughter about what to expect from her period.
 The first few periods are not usually heavy, and she can expect to change a pad or tampon three to four times a day.
 Heavy periods can be managed with a non-hormonal tablet to reduce the flow, which is highly effective with very few side effects or risks.
-Really resistant problems may need a progesterone hormone but it’s important to avoid the contraceptive pill for a couple of years after the start of periods – unless of course she needs contraception too.
-The reason being that you may interfere with the final stages of puberty, which are full breast development and achieving full adult height.
+Really resistant problems may need a progesterone hormone.
+However, it’s important to avoid the contraceptive pill for a couple of years after the start of periods as it may interfere with the final stages of puberty, including full breast development and achieving full adult height, unless, of course, she needs contraception.

 Some girls experience period cramps the day before or during the first two days of menstruation, and the experience can be frightening at first.
 Typically, cramps are felt in the lower tummy and back area and sometimes at the top of your thighs.
-Pain can be managed with a combination of paracetamol and ibuprofen as they work together with an additive effect.
+Pain can be managed with a combination of paracetamol and ibuprofen as they work together to reduce pain.
+Or alternate acetaminophen and ibuprofen.